Philadelphia Motorcycle Accident Attorney

-At The Levin Firm, we understand that representing motorcycle accident victims requires particular skills and knowledge, as well as the ability to understand the rights of motorcyclists, who are often taken for granted.
+At The Levin Firm Personal Injury Lawyers, we understand that representing motorcycle accident victims requires particular skills and knowledge, as well as the ability to understand the rights of motorcyclists, who are often taken for granted.
 Our Philadelphia motorcycle accident attorneys fight to recover the many types of damages and compensation to which our clients are entitled, including medical expenses, hospital bills, rehabilitation expenses, lost earnings, future wage losses, lost earnings capacity, physical disabilities, scars, losses of limbs, brain and head injuries, emotional distress, depression, anxiety, grief, and pain and suffering.
-We understand these issues and work with our clients, their friends and families, as well as their doctors, psychologists, long-term care planners, and others, to ensure that our clients receive not only the finest legal representation but also the finest support and medical care.
+Our Philadelphia personal injury lawyers understand these issues and work with our clients, their friends and families, as well as their doctors, psychologists, long-term care planners, and others, to ensure that our clients receive not only the finest legal representation but also the finest support and medical care.

 Distracted drivers are less aware of their surroundings and often do not see motorcyclists until it is too late.
-While many of use tend to immediately think about smartphones when we think about ,1 distractions can take be much less high-tech.
+While many of use tend to immediately think about smartphones when we think about distracted driving,1 distractions can take be much less high-tech.
 Some examples of the kinds of things that drivers can do and distract themselves include the following: